losDaniel/spot-connect/README.md

 **Warning**:

-Because spot instances rely on excess capacity they can be requisitioned by Amazon when demand increases, this gives users a 2 minute window to close their session and abandon the spot instance, forcing any unfinished work to resume on another spot instance should that be the user's choice.
-Read more about this in the **Suggested Project Guidelines** section below.
+Since spot instances rely on excess capacity, they can be requisitioned by Amazon when demand increases.
+When instances are requisitioned users get a 2 minute warning to close their session and abandon the spot instance, forcing any unfinished work to resume on another spot instance should that be the user's choice.
+Read more about how to deal with this in the **Suggested Project Guidelines** section below.

 <br>